-Contraceptives.
+Contraceptives

 Covered expenses include charges made by a network pharmacy for the following contraceptive methods when prescribed by a prescriber and the prescription is submitted to the pharmacist for processing:

-- Female contraceptives that are generic prescription drugs and brand-name prescription drugs. - Female contraceptive devices. - FDA-approved female generic emergency contraceptives.
+- Female oral and injectable contraceptives that are generic prescription drugs and brand-name prescription drugs. - Female contraceptive devices. - FDA-approved female generic emergency contraceptives; and. - FDA-approved female generic over-the-counter (OTC) contraceptives.